 Shopping Express changes this.
 Clicking an ad from Colgate could drop a box of toothpaste into your digital shopping cart.
 Budweiser could offer digital coupons hours before the Super Bowl and observe how much those deals influenced sales.
 For the first time, brands will have an easy and reliable mechanism for measuring how well advertising drives actual sales.

 Shopping Express coupled with YouTube presents an even more tantalizing prospect for CPG marketers.
 Compared to text, video provides a superior medium for emotionally connecting with consumers and generating demand, especially for visual products like food and beverages.
 Prices also encourage impulse buying in ways not possible with more expensive items like cars.
 It’s improbable people would spontaneously drop $100,000 on a new Mercedes even if commercials enabled the functionality, but what about $5 Jimmy Dean sausages for tomorrow morning?
 The power of Shopping Express means commercials can build brand awareness while driving sales at the same time.

 If Shopping Express can help persuade CPG companies and retailers to shift another 10% — 25% of their budgets online, it means the service could potentially widen the digital advertising pie by $5 billion — $13 billion and contribute billions to Google’s top line, assuming the company maintains its 33% market share.

-The program naturally needs a much broader footprint before luring more marketing money from CPG companies and retailers, but despite its limited reach today, Shopping Express represents a very smart, very bold move by Google.
+The program naturally needs a much broader footprint before luring more marketing money from CPG companies and retailers, and success is far from guaranteed.
+There are many ways the program could stumble and flame out.
+Yet despite its limited reach today, Shopping Express represents a very smart, very bold move by Google.